Health Minister Suspends Eight Top NHIS Officials • Channels Television

 Health Minister Suspends Eight Top NHIS Officials

-The Minister of Health, Professor Isaac Adewole has approved the suspension of eight top officials of the National Health Insurance Scheme (NHIS).
+The Minister of Health, Professor Isaac Adewole, has approved the suspension of eight top officials of the National Health Insurance Scheme (NHIS).

-The suspension, according to a statement, was in furtherance to the activities of the investigative panel of inquiry as well as the desire to have an uninterrupted and robust investigation of all petitions at the NHIS.
+The suspension, according to a statement by the ministry, is in furtherance to the activities of the investigative panel of inquiry as well as the desire to have an uninterrupted and robust investigation of all petitions against some officials of the NHIS.

-The statement which was issued on Monday added that the petitions included security reports on maladministration and mismanagement by officials of the agency.
+The statement which was issued on Monday added that the petitions included security reports on maladministration and mismanagement by officials of the scheme.

-The affected officers are Olufemi Akingbade (General Manager, Zonal Coordinator South- South Zone); John Okon (General Manager, Finance Account); and Yusuf Fatika (General Manager, Human Resources and Administration).
+The affected officers are Olufemi Akingbade (General Manager, Zonal Coordinator South-South Zone); John Okon (General Manager, Finance Account); and Yusuf Fatika (General Manager, Human Resources and Administration).

-Also suspended include Shehu Adamu (Assistant General Manager, Audit); Vincent Mamdam (Assistant General Manager, Head Insurance) and Safiyanu Attah (Senior Assistant Officer, Marketing).
+Also suspended are Shehu Adamu (Assistant General Manager, Audit); Vincent Mamdam (Assistant General Manager, Head Insurance) and Safiyanu Attah (Senior Assistant Officer, Marketing).

 Others are Owen Udo Udoma (Senior Manager, Contribution Management) and Innocent Abbah (Senior Assistant Officer, Planning Research and Monitoring).